sauce-archives/ios-rdc-quickstart/README.md

 The big difference from simulator tests is that you have to upload a real device iOS app to [Sauce Storage](https://support.saucelabs.com/customer/portal/articles/2018312-uploading-apps-to-sauce-storage) first.
-And then, to test the app you just uploaded, the capabilities for the test use a `sauce-storage:` URL as the `app` property.
+And then, to test the app you just uploaded, use a `sauce-storage:` URL as the `app` property in the capabilities.

 For instance, if your app is called `your_app.zip`, you would upload it to Sauce Storage, and then in the capabilities for your test you would use `app: "sauce-storage:your_app.zip"`.